 When you’re done, just long-press the minimize (overview) button again or drag the divider which separated the app to the top or bottom—your choice.
 Split-screen mode is a feature for all devices running Nougat or higher, but it’s not compatible with many apps.

 With the Google Find My Device you can locate where your mobile phone is.
 How to find your phone; log in using your browser on a computer or mobile device using the same Google Account on your missing phone and then choose your missing phone from the drop-down menu.

 11. Make sure your photos are back up

 Losing your phone at a point in time then you realize you don’t have a backup of your photos is a pain, you can avoid this by opening the Google Photos app and following the prompts to enable auto-backup.

 12. Autofill service

-By default, using this feature, you can enable Google’s Auto-fill service if you’re using Google product.
-Not all third-party app support this.
+By default, using this feature, you can enable Google’s Auto-fill service if you’re using a Google product.
+Not all third-party apps support this.

 13. Use factory reset protection

-You can disable this feature.
-For new user to log into the phone, disable the secure lock screen, enable OEM Unlock in the Developer Options, or remove your Google account in the Accounts menu.
+You can disable feature users to log into the phone, disable the secure lock screen, enable OEM Unlock in the Developer Options, or remove your Google account in the Accounts menu.